Skip to main content

 2. Factual Matrix: A chronological account of the crime with specific dates, locations, and actors.

-3. Legal Analysis: Reference to specific articles of the Rome Statute or human rights instruments.
+3. Legal Analysis: Reference to specific articles of the Rome Statute or human rights instruments of the crime.

 4. Appendices: